leearthur/BulkDataLoader/Readme.md

 |-Overwrite|Overwrite existing file.|

 ### MySQL
 To bulk load data into MySQL, the output file needs to be in a folder which the MySQL process has access to.
-By default, on development Windows machines this location is:
+By default, on development Windows, this location is:
 ```
 C:\ProgramData\MySQL\MySQL Server 5.7\Uploads\
 ```